How much will you pay in Stripe transaction fees?

 Interim invoice

 An interim invoice is used for larger projects that are billed across multiple payments.
 These invoices will have payment terms that are accepted at a later date, meaning that you will receive invoices for partial payment based on the completion of specified deliverables.
 Interim invoices can provide a proactive way for businesses to manage cash flow effectively over more extensive time periods.
 This method will help you cover the costs associated with a project as work is completed, instead of waiting until the project is done.
+In case you need additional verification such documents make sure to use a PDF e-signer and to secure an efficient way to gather approvals.

 Recurring invoice